-NOTICE IS HEREBY GIVEN that the 2023 Annual Meeting of Stockholders of Larimar Therapeutics, Inc. (the "Annual Meeting") will be held as a virtual meeting on Tuesday, May 9, 2023, at 9:30 a.m.
+NOTICE IS HEREBY GIVEN that the 2024 Annual Meeting of Stockholders of Larimar Therapeutics, Inc. (the "Annual Meeting") will be held as a virtual meeting on Wednesday, May 29, 2024, at 11:00 a.m.
 Eastern Time.
-We are holding the meeting for the purpose of considering and acting upon:
+We are holding the meeting for the purpose of considering and acting upon the:

-- 1. the election of the three director nominees set forth in the attached 2023 Annual Meeting Proxy Statement (the "Proxy Statement") to serve as Class III directors, whose terms will expire in 2026; - 2. the approval, on an advisory basis, of the compensation of our named executive officers in 2022; - 3. the ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the 2023 fiscal year; and - 4. any other matters that may properly be brought before the Annual Meeting or any adjournment or postponement thereof.
+- 1. election of the two director nominees set forth in the attached 2024 Annual Meeting Proxy Statement (the "Proxy Statement") to serve as Class I directors, whose terms will expire at the 2027 Annual Meeting of Stockholders; - 2. approval, on an advisory basis, of the compensation of our named executive officers in 2023; - 3. ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the 2024 fiscal year; - 4. approval of an amendment to our Ninth Amended and Restated Certificate of Incorporation, as amended, to reflect Delaware law provisions regarding officer exculpation; - 5. approval of an adjournment of the Annual Meeting to the extent there are insufficient votes at the Annual Meeting to approve Proposal 4; and - 6. any other matters that may properly be brought before the Annual Meeting or any adjournment or postponement thereof.

-The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice of 2023 Annual Meeting of Stockholders (the "Notice").
+The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice of 2024 Annual Meeting of Stockholders (the "Notice").